Health effects of electronic cigarettes: Formaldehyde

 IARC categorized formaldehyde as a human carcinogen, and acetaldehyde is categorized as a potential human carcinogen.
 Formaldehyde induced DNA damage and inhibited DNA repair.
 Acetaldehyde generated DNA crosslinking, which impedes metabolic functions, including DNA replication, repair, recombination, transcription and chromatin remodeling.
 Aldehydes may cause harm.
 A 2016 study reported that e-liquids without flavoring generated no aldehydes, which indicated that flavorings were causing the creation of aldehydes, according to a 2018 PHE report.

 Chemicals can be inadvertently produced, especially carbonyls such as formaldehyde, acetaldehyde, acrolein, and glyoxal when the nichrome wire (heating element) reaches a high enough temperature.
-Potentially hazardous carbonyls have been identified in aerosols at temperatures above 200 °C. Propylene glycol-containing liquids produced the most amounts of carbonyls.
-A 2014 study reported toxic chemical vapor levels at 1 to 2 orders of magnitude smaller than with cigarette smoke, but greater than from a nicotine inhaler.
-A 2015 study reported toxic and irritation-causing carbonyls, although measured levels of toxic chemicals were inconsistent.
-The study reported that toxicant levels may be higher than with cigarette smoke.
+Potentially hazardous carbonyls have been identified in aerosols at temperatures above 200 °C.

 A 2017 study reported that battery output voltage positively influenced carbonyl vapor levels.
-A 2015 study reported that e-cigarettes using higher voltages (5.0 V) can emit carcinogens including formaldehyde at levels comparable to cigarette smoke, creating a lifetime cancer risk 5 to 15 times greater than long-term smoking. while lower voltages (3.0 V) produce levels of formaldehyde and acetaldehyde roughly 13 and 807-fold less than in cigarette smoke.
+A 2015 study reported that e-cigarettes using higher voltages (5.0 V) can emit carcinogens including formaldehyde at levels comparable to cigarette smoke, while lower voltages (3.0 V) produce levels of formaldehyde and acetaldehyde roughly 13 and 807-fold less than in cigarette smoke.
 Elevated aldehyde formation has an unpleasant taste, leading users to avoid it.
 The average amount of formaldehyde in vapor from high-voltage devices is higher than the average from cigarettes.
-Another 2015 study reported that "dripping", where the e-liquid is dripped directly onto the atomizer, can create carbonyls.

 The amount of formaldehyde expected to be inhaled by the user is disputed.
 In 2015 PHE reported that normal vaping generates low levels of aldehydes.
 Normal usage also generates low levels of formaldehyde.
 However, users detect and avoid the "dry puff", leading them to conclude, "There is no indication that EC users are exposed to dangerous levels of aldehydes."
 In 2018 PHE reported that at normal temperatures, aldehyde levels were negligible compared with smoke.